xusong-20/Distilled-Light-GaitSet/README.md

 Download [Parameter files of GaitSet](https://github.com/AbnerHqC/GaitSet/tree/master/work/checkpoint/GaitSet) into `work-distilled/teacher/GaitSet`

-Before training or test, please make sure you have prepared the dataset and the parameter files of GaitSet
+Before training, please make sure you have prepared the dataset and the parameter files of GaitSet

 The silhouettes after pretreatment **MUST have a size of 64x64**